 The humble ski chalet is now so embedded in the ski travel DNA that no one quite knows how a wooden alpine dwelling that was traditionally used in the summer by dairy herders became the popular choice for skiers and snowboarders to book for winter holidays.
 Nowadays, some of the more luxury ski chalets even boast champagne, canapés and cinema rooms.
+Some chalets are even for sale!

 - 1 Ski Chalet Options